 Overwhelmed by present wondering awe.
 By the memory of distance.
 By the resolution of touch.

-I watch as, one by one, gently as snowflakes, the stars fall from the sky.
-Sparktrails cascading into the sea.
+I watch as one by one, gentle as snowflakes, the stars fall from the sky.
+Sparktrails cascade into the sea.